13701174_10103158710675770_5513531665227336237_o.jpg

 My project centers around integrating phenotype and genomic information to enhance genomic selection in bees through empirical and simulation datasets.
 Specifically, my work involves comparing various models for fitting individual and colony-level attributes within the framework of pedigree-based models (PBLUP), genome-based models (GBLUP), and combined pedigree and single-step models (ssGBLUP).
 As a part of this project, one of our key deliverables will be optimised bee breeding scheme, a pipeline that enables our stakeholders and bee breeders to make informed decisions in selecting the best-performing individuals and colonies using genomic breeding values.

-Senior Undergraduate Research Assistant
+Undergraduate Assistant

 27052892-group-multiethnic-university-students-holding-question-mark-signs-in-front-of-their-faces.jpg